LykkeCity/WalletBackEnd/DevelopmentReadme.txt

 Transaction level ReadUncommitted is choosen (A transaction type, begging with swap) to prevent data incosistency, but also high rate. dirty reads will be at most false positives.
+Other possibly better but sql server specific transactions not used, so that later database ports will become successful.